 We can use tumbling windows to get the average daily rate.

 hour() function to sample the average every day at midnight.
 This results in the average for 24 hours, and we can display this average across the day using the missing data function

-In the chart below, the green circles show the sampled data.
+In the chart below, we show the data point sampled at midnight. the green circles show the sampled data.
 We use

 next() to display the information for the entire day, as in the following queries.
 The corresponding chart is immediately below.

 Finally, we can display the daily average like this:

 Count the Unique Number of Metrics per Day